Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 The Monkey-Patches

-When you wire together models from Groq, OpenRouter, and a local vLLM instance through the OpenAI SDK, you hit compatibility issues:
+When you wire together models from Groq and OpenRouter through the OpenAI SDK, you hit compatibility issues:

 -